-Due to the COVID-19 pandemic, Harvard University has announced that summer 2020 will be online only.
+Due to the COVID-19 pandemic, Harvard University has announced that summer 2021 will be online only.
 Harvard Summer School is not offering on-campus housing and dining with our efforts to de-densify campus.
-As the situation continues to change rapidly, our top priority remains the health, safety, and well-being of our community, on and off campus.
+Our top priority remains the health, safety, and well-being of our community, on and off campus.

 Please contact our office at firstname.lastname@example.org if you have any housing-related questions.